Maintenance Worker (Three Casual Positions)

 Competency

-- ▪ Ability to work independently and as part of a team
+- ▪ Ability to work independently

-- ▪ Strong interpersonal skills
+- ▪ Strong safety awareness

-- ▪ Strong organizational and time-management skills
+- ▪ Strong problem-solving and troubleshooting skills

-- ▪ Problem-solving skills
+- ▪ Good time management and prioritization skills

 Physical Demands and Working Environment: